denpamusic/homeassistant-plum-ecomax/README.md

 This includes ability to set target temperature, switch into priority, non-priority mode or turn off.

 ### Mixers
-Integration provides ability to set target temperature and view current temperature and pump status of connected mixers.
+Integration provides ability to set and view temperature and pump status of connected mixers.

 ## Services
 This integration provides the following services: